Bulvinkoln/4411_GB/localF206.md

-## Git instruction
+## Git instructions

-Start a working area - запустить рабочую зону (see also: git help tutuorial)
+1. Start a working area

-1.clone - clone a repository into in new directory - клонировать репозиторий в новый каталог
+* clone - clone a repository in a new directory

+* init - create an empty Git repository